 The TOS tribute in "Star Trek Beyond" works much better than in the two preceding movies and much better than I would have expected.
 Many reviewers called the movie a blend of a TOS episode and an action movie.
 I wouldn't go that far though, because I think TOS brought us bold science fiction stories.
 Unfortunately "Star Trek Beyond" is not a great science fiction story, but an action-driven plot with derivative sci-fi elements, about a marooned crew fighting a supervillain.

-Despite my criticism of the thin plot and the ill-conceived villain I think "Star Trek Beyond" is the best Abramsverse movie.
-And definitely the one with the most sympathetic characters.
+Despite my criticism of the thin plot and the ill-conceived villain I think "Star Trek Beyond" gives the Abramsverse a pleasant new direction.
+It definitely gives us the most likable characters of the new universe.
 It is so sad that one of them is not among us any longer.

-- Remarkable quote: "Fear of death is illogical." - "Fear of death is what keeps us alive."
+- Remarkable dialogue: "Fear of death is illogical." - "Fear of death is what keeps us alive."
 (Spock and Bones)